Notes on Differential Equations

 The fundamental nature of differential equations

-Everything in the universe results from these PDEs, or are derived from phenomena that result from various large-scale or limiting cases of these PDEs.
-Being able to solve these PDEs, essentially, allows you to know everything knowable about the universe.
+We have now come to the end of this introductory series, where we will take a brief section to explain the motivation behind why we learn about differential equations.
+Differential equations are not just mathematically elegant - they are powerful mathematical tools that describe the Universe.
+The most fundamental phenomena in the Universe are modelled by differential equations, or are derived from phenomena that result from various large-scale or limiting cases of these PDEs.
+Being able to solve these PDEs, essentially, allows you to know everything (classically) knowable about the universe.
 This is why learning differential equations matters.

 Back to home